 The day wraps up with a free Patriotic Concert at the Golden Gate Theater.
 Doors open at 6pm.

-Music starts at 8pm (doors open at 5pm) with the fireworks starting shortly after dark.
+Doors open at 5 pm with games and events and then the music starts at 8pm with the fireworks starting shortly after dark.
 The entire program lasts about two hours.
 Tickets on sale at up to 50% off on Goldstar.

 You can also start your day out at this year's 4th of July Rocket Run Race.
-This 5-Mile morning run starts at 9am at the Community Center (540 Crespi Dr.).
+This 5-Mile morning run starts at 8:45 am at the Pacifica Community Center (540 Crespi Dr.).

 In addition to chili, you can also listen to live music, enjoy food from other food vendors, get your kids involved in a number of activities, and more.

-Redwood City will once again host their large Fourth of July Parade.
-It starts at 10am in downtown Redwood City on Broadway, Marshall, Main and other downtown streets.
-This year's theme is "The Best of the West."
+Redwood City will once again host the largest Fourth of July Parade in Northern California.
+It starts at 10 am in downtown Redwood City on Broadway, Marshall, Main and other downtown streets.

 On The Alameda, you can enjoy a picnic featuring local food and drink, along with live music, an antique and classic car show, and dozens of arts and crafts booths.